GSA/Section508.gov/_pages/acquisition/2022-06-23-sell-how-to-create-acr-with-vpat.md

       <svg class="usa-icon" aria-hidden="true" role="img"><use xlink:href="{{ site.baseurl }}/assets/images/sprite.svg#check_circle"></use></svg>
     </div>
     <div class="usa-icon-list__content">
-      <strong>Use the correct VPAT&reg; version -</strong> Make sure you’re using a current version of the VPAT&reg; to build your ACR!
+      <strong>Use the correct VPAT® version -</strong> Make sure you’re using a current version of the VPAT® to build your ACR!
 A current version addresses the Revised Section 508 Technical Standards.
-The current version of theVPAT&reg; is 2.4.
-Any VPAT&reg; 2.x is acceptable.
-You may find the VPAT&reg; on the ITI website at the following link: <a href="https://www.itic.org/policy/accessibility/vpat">https://www.itic.org/policy/accessibility/vpat</a>.<p></p>
+The current version of the VPAT® is 2.4.
+Any VPAT® 2.x is acceptable.
+You may find the VPAT® on the ITI website at the following link: <a href="https://www.itic.org/policy/accessibility/vpat">https://www.itic.org/policy/accessibility/vpat</a>.<p></p>
       <div class="border-base radius-lg border-1px padding-1" style="width: 100%; background-color: #f5f9fc;"><strong>PRO TIP:</strong> Use the <a href="https://acreditor.section508.gov/">ACR Editor</a> to quickly and easily build Accessibility Conformance Reports (ACR) in a machine-readable format.</div>
     </div>
   </li>